 Major Cities: Mombasa, Kisumu, Nakuru

 Employment contracts in Kenya can be for a fixed duration or an indefinite period.
-The Employment Act allows a fixed duration contract to be stretched up to 1 month if the work requires the employee to travel.
+The Employment Act allows a fixed duration contract to be extended up to 1 month if the work requires the employee to travel.